-Barnett is a Fellow in the American College of Trial Lawyers, a 31-year partner in Susman Godfrey’s Texas and New York offices, and an honors graduate of Yale University and Harvard Law School.
+Barnett is a Fellow in the American College of Trial Lawyers, a career-long partner in Susman Godfrey’s Texas and New York offices, and an honors graduate of Yale University and Harvard Law School.
 With over three decades of trial work representing both plaintiffs and defendants, Barnett is a master strategist in commercial litigation.

 Barnett focuses on complex matters, particularly ones involving antitrust, energy, or intellectual property.
 He has represented elite corporations such as Cisco Systems, Encana Oil & Gas, Texas Instruments, Duane Reade, KKR, A.H.
 Belo, Virgin America, and Neiman Marcus Group.
-He’s battled for his clients against behemoths like Alcoa, Abbott Labs, Alcatel-Lucent, AmerisourceBergen, Apple, AT&T, Bank of America, BlackBerry, Comcast, Samsung, and Visa.
+And he’s battled for his clients against behemoths like Alcoa, Abbott Labs, Alcatel-Lucent, AmerisourceBergen, Apple, AT&T, Bank of America, BlackBerry, Comcast, Samsung, and Visa.

 Barnett projects a compelling courtroom presence.
 His performance before the Supreme Court in Comcast Corp. v.
 Behrend prompted the Court to withdraw the question on which it had granted review.
 The judge in a patent infringement trial called him "one of the best" and his opening statement the finest he had ever seen.
 Another trial judge said Barnett was one of the two best trial lawyers he'd ever come across.
 The other one was dead, he said.